Orginis

 Second generation

-In 1958, Anders Fors was born and developed an interest in his father's work at the age of 9.
-He began making silver necklaces and bracelets, which he sold at school.
-At 19, Anders decided to dedicate his life to his father's craft.
-In 1977, he founded his own company, Anders Fors Guldatelje, and initially worked alongside his father, Haldor, as an apprentice to learn the craft and expertise.
-This partnership allowed Anders to gain invaluable experience while continuing the legacy of fine craftsmanship his father had built.
+Anders Fors was born in 1958 and developed an interest in his father's work by the age of nine.
+He began creating silver necklaces and bracelets, which he sold at school.
+At nineteen, he chose to dedicate himself fully to his father's craft.
+In 1977 he founded Anders Fors Guldateljé and began working alongside Haldor as an apprentice, learning the skills and knowledge of the trade.
+Their collaboration gave Anders invaluable experience and allowed him to continue the legacy of craftsmanship that his father had established.

 Father & Son